VorpalBlade/chezmoi_modify_manager/doc/migration_2.md

-# Migrating from chezmoi_modify_manager 1.x
+# Migrating from chezmoi_modify_manager 1.x to 2.x

-Both the old and the new version have the same feature set.
-However the rust implementation is about 50x faster (release builds, 25x in debug builds).
+The new Rust code base has a superset of the features of the 1.x version, and it is also about 50x faster (in release builds, about 25x in debug builds).

 However, there is some work involved in migrating:
 * Different [installation](#installation) method.